Bruce Langlands

 Year of Call 2019

-He is regularly instructed by both pursuers and defenders in all areas of personal injury litigation, particularly in claims arising from historical child abuse, as well as medical negligence.
+Bruce is instructed by pursuers and defenders in all areas of personal injury litigation, with a predominant focus on medical negligence, historical child abuse, sexual harassment, and other similar claims.

 Representative Cases